2022 Capitol Graduate Research Summit Presenters

-Eight graduate students will represent the University of Kansas Lawrence Campus at the 2022 Capitol Graduate Research Summit taking place at the Capitol building in Topeka, KS on March 29, 2022.
+Eight graduate students represented the University of Kansas Lawrence Campus at the 2022 Capitol Graduate Research Summit that took place at the Capitol building in Topeka, KS on March 29, 2022.
 Learn more about their research below.

 For information about the event, and the other participating Kansas universities, please visit the Capitol Graduate Research Summit website.

 Long-Term High-Fat/High-Sugar Diet Worsens Early Life Stress-Induced Obesity